SecureIdentityAlliance/osia/src/doc/02 - functional.rst

 - The *Third Party Services* component.

-  This component interfaces with external systems to leverage the identity databases for the benefits of the population.
+  This component interfaces with external systems to leverage the identity databases for the benefits of individuals.
   It provides services to authenticate, identify, and access identity attributes for use cases such as KYC.